-The Cost of Competing Adjustment (COCA) is a funding adjustment to recognize Northern Virginia's more competitive market and the higher salaries that divisions must pay to hire and retain teachers and staff.
-The current state funding formula provides funding based on average salaries across Virginia and the COCA helps offset the 'shortfalls' for those who are on the higher side of that average.
+The Cost of Competing Adjustment (COCA) is a funding adjustment to recognize Northern Virginia's more competitive market and the salaries divisions must pay to hire and retain teachers and staff.
+The current state funding formula provides funding based on average salaries across Virginia, and the COCA helps offset the 'shortfalls' for those on the higher side of that average.
 Restoring the COCA to its prior rate would help address this shortfall in Loudoun.
-As such, the Chamber supports full restoration of cost of competing funding for teachers and support staff and funding to enable competitive and innovative compensation, as well as benefits packages, to attract and retain highly qualified teachers and staff.
-Such efforts should be done in conjunction with overhauling the Standards of Quality (SOQ) and other funding formulas, per the recent JLARC report.
+As such, the Chamber supports the complete restoration of the cost of competing funding for teachers and support staff and funding to enable competitive and innovative compensation and benefits packages to attract and retain highly qualified teachers and staff.
+Such efforts should be made in conjunction with overhauling the Standards of Quality (SOQ) and other funding formulas, per the recent JLARC report.

-The Chamber supports addressing Virginia's teacher shortage by refining and developing multiple, streamlined, affordable professional pathways to meet the needs of a variety of individuals and to achieve a more diverse educational workforce.
-The Chamber supports creating and fostering a culture that incentivizes excellence, innovation, and that includes meaningful professional development within our educators.
+The Chamber supports addressing Virginia's teacher shortage by refining and developing multiple, streamlined, affordable professional pathways to meet the needs of various individuals and achieve a more diverse educational workforce.
+The Chamber also supports creating and fostering a culture incentivizing excellence and innovation, including meaningful professional development within our educators.